 Siloing each channel like this can cause huge problems:

-- Slow responses as agents switch from screen to screen to screen and back again
+Slow responses as agents switch from screen to screen and back again.

-A help desk puts everything in one place and eliminates all the above issues.
+A help desk puts everything in one place and eliminates all the issues above.
 Most help desks support email by default and can pull in other channels with the help of upgrades and apps.
-For example, Help Scout’s Beacon adds live chat, and ChannelReply enables support for eBay and Amazon.

 When you can go from flipping through browser tabs all day to answering everything on a single screen, it’s magic.

 Save time on replies

 Take a look at the support tools you use right now.
 Do they make it possible to meet response time expectations?
 If not, could you make better use of them?

 Take Amazon as an example.
 Their email templates let you save answers to common questions and enter them with two clicks, much like saved replies in a help desk.
 Are you taking advantage of tools like these, or are they getting ignored?

 A few hours learning and setting up the tools available to you might turn into that much time saved every week.